bartificer/programming-by-stealth/docs/pbs38.md

-# PBS 38 of x – Taking Stock
+# PBS 38 of X – Taking Stock

 Since this is the first instalment back after our summer hiatus, it seems like a good time to pause and take stock.
 I want to look back to revise what we’ve learned to far, and to look forward to where I want to take this series next.